Septembers/Franc1sco-Franug-Leaked-Plugins/README.md

 # Releases
 __Planning to update ws, knife & gloves as new skins are released.__

-[DeadGames](https://github.com/Franc1sco/Franug-DeadGames) is now public, but I'm going to keep [KewaiiGamer](https://github.com/KewaiiGamer)'s leak here because it includes a improved version.
+[DeadGames](https://github.com/Franc1sco/Franug-DeadGames) is now public, but I'm going to keep [KewaiiGamer](https://github.com/KewaiiGamer)'s leak here because it includes an improved version.

 | Status | Guides                                                                                              | Download                                                                                                                   | Leaked By                                     | Plugin             |
 |--------|-----------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------|--------------------|